Overview

 Section titled “RCC Transaction Example”Remotely Created Checks (RCCs) are digital check payments initiated on behalf of the borrower, without requiring a physical signature.

-This section walks through the life of an RCC transaction, including how to integrate with our API, and what to know about creating, retrieving, and voiding RCC payments.
+This section walks through the life of a RCC transaction, including how to integrate with our API, and what to know about creating, retrieving, and voiding RCC payments.

 flowchart TD